benhutchison/GettingWorkDoneWithExtensibleEffects/README.md

 - [The Eff monad, one monad to rule them all](https://www.youtube.com/watch?v=KGJLeHhsZBo) by Eff library creator Eric Torreborre

 - My own video [Getting Work Done with the Eff Monad in Scala](https://www.youtube.com/watch?v=LhGq4HlozV4)

+## Version History

+May 2017

+* Initial version for Lambdajam 2017, based on Eff 4.3.1, cats 0.9.0 and Monix 2.2.4.
+Includes 5 exercises introducing
+`Reader`, `Either`, `Task` and `Writer` effects.

+May 2018

+* Upgrade libraries to Eff 5.1, cats 1.1, sbt 1.1 and introduce Cats Effect library to use IO effect rather than Task.